biodatageeks/sequila/docs/source/function/function.rst

 maxBroadcastSize
 *****************
-This parameter is defining the decision boundary for choosing to broadcast whole table (with all columns) to the tree (prefered for narrow dataframes) or just intervals (preferred for wider dataframes).
-When whole table is broadcast the solution os more memory-demanding but joining happens in one step.
-When just intervals are broadcast joining happens in two steps.
+This parameter is defining the decision boundary for choosing to broadcast whole table (with all columns) to the tree (peered for narrow dataframes) or just intervals (preferred for wider dataframes).
+If the whole table is broadcasted the solution is more memory-demanding but joining happens in one step.
+If just intervals are broadcast joining happens in two steps.

 By default the parameter is set to 10240 kB